kfacison/Recipe_Repo_Project_2/README.md

 Key Features:

-* Personal Cookbook: Create your own digital cookbook by adding and organizing your favorite recipes.
+* Personal Cookbook: Create your own digital cookbook by adding and editing your favorite recipes.
 Store recipes from various sources, including family traditions, cookbooks, online blogs, and more.

-* User-Friendly Interface: Recipe Repo offers an intuitive and user-friendly interface, making it easy to browse, search, and manage your recipe collection.
-Effortlessly navigate through categories, or search by ingredients to find the perfect recipe for any occasion.
+* User-Friendly Interface: Recipe Repo offers an intuitive and user-friendly interface, making it easy to browse, and manage your recipe collection.

 * Secure Login with Google Account: Conveniently access Recipe Repo by logging in with your Google account.
-This ensures a seamless and secure experience, allowing you to save and access your recipes across multiple devices.
+This ensures a seamless and secure experience.

-* Social Sharing: Share your favorite recipes with others and contribute to the Recipe Repo community.
-Inspire fellow food lovers with your culinary creations and engage in discussions about cooking tips, ingredient substitutions, and more.

-Whether you're a seasoned chef, a home cook, or a culinary enthusiast, Recipe Repo is your go-to app for organizing, discovering, and sharing recipes.
-Simplify your cooking journey, connect with like-minded food lovers, and unlock a world of culinary delights with Recipe Repo.
+Whether you're a seasoned chef, a home cook, or a culinary enthusiast, Recipe Repo is your go-to app for organizin and discovering recipes.
+Simplify your cooking journey, and unlock a world of culinary delights with Recipe Repo.

 ## Tech Being Used
 * HTML